Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 PERMITTING PROCESS

-- It is assumed the Province has a vested interest in addressing the waste and hazards
+- The Province/community has a vested interest in addressing the waste and hazards.

-- Sasquatch must submit detailed surveys, processing plans, and a reclamation/closure strategy, all from qualified professionals – which is all in process
+- Sasquatch has submitted detailed surveys, processing plans, and a reclamation/closure strategy, all from qualified professionals.

 MOUNT SICKER